vasu4982/ukufu/README.md

 ### Problem Analysis

-Though the problem looks like a simple REST API implementation, the business logic has greater scope for extention.
+Though the problem looks initially like a simple REST API implementation, the business logic has greater scope for extention.
 It is a variation of Donald Knuth's Algorithm X, Exact Cover, Max Cover with optimization for max recipes and min recipes.

 https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X.
 Due to time constraints from my side, I would love to discuss this in the